dflay/NMR-DAQ/README.md

                   | else occurs.
    -----------------------------------------------------------------------

-   To run the system in a given test mode, set the "test_mode" flag to the desired value in the utilities input file.
+   To run the system in a given test mode, set the test_mode flag to the desired value in the utilities input file.

    The row-ordering of the file does not matter.

-   See the file "./input/utilities.dat" for example input.
+   See the file ./input/utilities.dat for example input.

 4. Pin Tables
 -------------